Updated on July 28, 2022

 Thread Count vs GSM

-Keep in mind that thread count is not a way to measure the thickness of a microfiber sheet.
-Thread count is something that describes cotton sheets and some other natural fabrics.
-For microfiber thickness, keep a lookout for GSM – grams per square meter.
 The higher the GSM, there more fibers there are in the sheet and the heavier it is.
 Usually the GSM of microfiber bed sheets falls between 55 and 120.
 The lower ones are more thin, the higher ones more thick and heavy.
-But similar to the thread count of cotton sheets, a high GSM is does not necessarily indicate that you’re dealing with a really good bed sheet.
+But similar to the thread count of cotton sheets, a high GSM is does not necessarily indicate a high quality sheet.
 What matters is the quality of the material.
-However, if you know that you want a thicker and good quality microfiber sheet set, you can find top selection here – High Thread Count Sheets.
+There are some excellent microfiber sheets out there that are thick and have good quality.

-Ignorance is not bliss
+Ignorance is not always bliss

 Most people are not aware that GSM is the term that describes the thickness of microfiber sheets (not thread count).
 And sellers are well aware of this.
 So when you read a description of a microfiber sheet, you will almost always see a high number like 1800 somewhere.
 But if you pay close attention, it’s usually not followed by thread count or TC.
 That’s simply because it wouldn’t make any sense for microfiber sheets.
 It’s actually a quite cunning way to trick people into thinking that the number refers to a thread count.
 Your brain automatically adds these two words into the description, because it has seen such constructions in similar contexts in the past.